 From the date of the reservation letter, the applicant has the outlined time constraints set forth below in which to obtain the following items.
 All deadlines outlined in the reservation package will be enforced.
 Requests for extensions must be submitted on the AHFA-provided forms found at www.ahfa.com.
 The required fee assessments can be found in Section (I)(D) of the QAP.
-Failure to comply with any one of the deadlines and/or providing incomplete or unacceptable content of the required document(s) may cause the reservation to be automatically terminated:
+Failure to comply with any one of the deadlines (in whole or in part) and/or providing incomplete or unacceptable content of the required document(s) may cause the reservation to be automatically terminated: